JuniorTonga/juniortonga.github.io/content/about/index.md

 1. **Campus director HULT PRIZE at Faculty of sciences of Gabes, Tunisia(September 2020 – November 2020)**

     + constitution of my organization team with me as coordinator of the organization team of the competition.and
-    + organization ofthe competition on my campus.
+    + organization of the competition on my campus.
     + Manage this team, Conduct information meetings about the competition, recruit the different participating teams

     **Skills** : Team spirit, communication, leadership, management, organisation